 Following on from the previous section, the key people responsible for achieving our goal are decided upon and any processes and procedures are also determined at this point of the EMS.

-As part of our efforts to make NatraTex Colour as environmentally friendly as possible, in this section our efforts are continually being monitored.
-Any areas where we could improve are being noted, ready for the next step…
+As part of our efforts to make NatraTex Colour as environmentally friendly as possible, in this section, our efforts are continually being monitored.
+Any areas where we could improve are being noted, and ready for the next step…

-In this, the final section, any necessary changes to the EMS, discovered during the earlier Check stages, are modified to ensure that goals are being met.
+In this final section, any necessary changes to the EMS, discovered during the earlier Check stages, are modified to ensure that goals are being met.

 In this section, our efforts to improve NatraTex Colour are evaluated.
 Any necessary changes are made, and we will determine whether or not to continue.